Butterhead Lettuce Variety © Steve Masley (Click IMAGE to Enlarge) |

 Butterhead Lettuces form loose, open heads of melt-in-your mouth leaves.
 They thrive in the warm days of fall, and the cool days from spring to early summer.

-‘Merveille des Quatre Saisons’ (55-60 days)—also called ‘Continuity’ and ‘French Four Seasons’—is one of my favorite butterhead lettuce varieties.
+‘Continuity’ (55-60 days)—also called ‘Merveille des Quatre Saisons’ and ‘Marvel of Four Seasons’—is one of our favorite butterhead lettuce varieties.
 A French heirloom, it has green leaves tinged with red or bronze, and the leaves stay tender even when they’re bigger than your hand.
+One of the most consistently reliable open pollinated red butterheads across all our gardens over many years.
 Can be grown all year round in mild-winter gardens.

 Top of Page